 Author: Katie Gregory

-The TUI FAMILY LIFE Janna e Sole opened in May 2017 – it's got a new look, a triple helping of pools, and a handy shuttle ready to whisk you to the nearby beach.
+The Janna e Sole boasts a triple helping of pools, a swish spa and a handy shuttle bus that goes straight to the nearest sandy swathe.

 Try the Hotel Punta Negra in Alghero, on Sardinia's west coast.
 It's right on the beach, so you get amazing sea views, plus the whole place is wrapped in pine forests.